xiyuan-fengyu/ppspider/README.en.md

 @Transient is used to mark a field which will be ignored when serializing and deserializing.
 Warn: static field will not be serialized.
-These three are mainly used to save running status.
-You can use @Transient to ignore fields which are not related with running status, then the output file will be smaller in size and the possible error caused by deep nested object during deserializing will be avoid.
+These two are mainly used to save running status.
+You can use @Transient to ignore fields which are not related with running status, then the output file will be smaller in size.
 [example](https://github.com/xiyuan-fengyu/ppspider/blob/master/src/test/SerializeTest.ts)